rudra0000/BuzzFeedr/README.md

 ## How to use

 ### Accessing
-The website can be accessed easily by clicking on the following link and as the webpage is fully responsive and dynamic it can be accessed using any device.
+The website can be accessed easily by downloading the whole zip file having the code and assets locally  and can be run simply by clicking on the html file.

 ### Finding News Articles
 The website already loads the latest news articles from popular news topics like the Ukraine War, India, South Asia etc.